FoundationDB/fdb-record-layer/README.md

   across one or more record types, and a query planner capable of automatic selection of indexes.
-* **Many record stores, shared schema** - The Record Layer provides the the ability to support many discrete record store instances, all with a shared (and evolving) schema.
+* **Many record stores, shared schema** - The Record Layer provides the ability to support many discrete record store instances, all with a shared (and evolving) schema.
 For example, rather than modeling a single database in which to store all users' data, each user can be given their own record store, perhaps sharded across different FDB